Ka Band satellites have eliminated any rain fade disadvantage

-Both terrestrial point-to-point and satellite transmissions are subject to attenuation of anything which gets in the way… it’s not just satellites which are affected.
-Rain fade is sometimes cited as something which can reduce the signal strength at the reception equipment.
+Both terrestrial point-to-point and satellite transmissions are subject to attenuation of anything which gets in the way… it’s not just satellites that are affected.
+Rain fade is sometimes cited as something which can reduce the signal strength of the reception equipment.
 Indeed, without a well-thought-out link budget, including the diameter of the dish, bad weather can have a negative influence on any terrestrial or satellite transmission.

 So why would criticisms of high-speed internet by satellite surface some 35 years later in the Pacific market?